cchinw/u4_lesson_python_functions/README.md

     return num
 ```

-`Num` works as a placeholder to let our function know that it will recieve something to perform a calculation on.
+`Num` works as a placeholder to let our function know that it will receive something to perform a calculation on.

 To invoke functions, it follows the same pattern as most programming languages, Example: